sukanya-aa/net-tools/README.md

 * This was just a simple fun experiment.
 * Run the server in first in one terminal and run the client in a different terminal.
-* You can alternatively use this is to keep a port open in your host, and run scripts with incoming data.
+* You can alternatively use this is to keep a port open in your host, and run scripts with incoming data, as of now all it does is echo back whatever you send it.
 * You can also connect via netcat.

     nc localhost <port_specified>